 9 Best Practices for Upskilling the Workforce

 The pandemic, combined with the global skills shortage, has pushed upskilling toward the top of HR’s concerns.
-According to a 2021 McKinsey survey, 69% of respondents want to build more skills than they did in 2019.
-Skills such as leadership, critical thinking, digital skills, and quantitative skills.
+According to a McKinsey survey, 69% of respondents want to build more skills than they did two years earlier.
+This concerns skills such as leadership, critical thinking, digital skills, and quantitative skills.

 McKinsey suggested nine best practices for upskilling the workforce and then tracked organizations that applied them.
 Those that implemented all nine were two and a half times more successful compared to organizations that were unsuccessful at implementing at least one practice.
 These practices are:

 - Determine the current supply and level of employee skills